How To Spot and Avoid the Biggest Home Organization Mistakes

 Try a Tiny Tray

 When you have only a few items to store on your bathroom countertop, try using tiny trays.
 These compact trays not only keep your essentials organized but also add style and purpose to their placement.
-Opt for decorative options that complement your bathroom decor while efficiently holding small items in an aesthetically pleasing way.
+Opt for decorative options that complement your bathroom decor while efficiently holding small items in an aesthetically pleasing way, so even the tiniest space gets some love.

 Stack Some Bins